jivey001/prework-study-guide/README.md

 # prework-study-guide
-A prework study guide for the course
+A prework study guide for Students